shahadat3669/shahadat3669/README.md

 </div>
 <br clear ="both" >

-- 🔭 I’m currently a student in [microverse](https://www.microverse.org).
 - 🌱 I’m currently learning NextJs and TypeScript.
 - ❓  Ask me about anything related to Full-stack development.
 - 🔍 Looking for new opportunities. 👋